MariErsland/Sup/README.md

 ##### Install Android Studio:
 1. Go to developer.android.com/studio and download latest version

-*To run the project you have to use Android Studio.

 2. When installing, remember to check the box 'install andriod virtuel device'.
 The checkbox will be shown in the installation menu under 'components'
 3. Once installed, open Anroid Studio to set up the emulator